Koenkk/zigbee2mqtt.io/docs/devices/URC4450BC0-X-R.md

 The unit of this value is `%`.

 ### Voltage (numeric)
-Measured electrical potential value.
+Voltage of the battery in millivolts.
 Value can be found in the published state on the `voltage` property.
 It's not possible to read (`/get`) or write (`/set`) this value.
-The unit of this value is `V`.
+The unit of this value is `mV`.

 ### Occupancy (binary)
 Indicates whether the device detected occupancy.